Dherse/codly/README.md

 ### Disabling zebra striping

-You disable zebra striping by setting the `zebra-fill` to white.
+You disable zebra striping by setting the `zebra-fill` to white or none.

 ```typ
 #codly(zebra-fill: none)